benchow/obsidian-bgtd-plugin/README.md

 - **Wrong date format**: Uses ISO format (YYYY-MM-DD) for consistency
 - **Missing timestamps**: Only completed tasks in "_Done" files have timestamps
 - **Visual feedback**: Green checkmark emoji should appear immediately

+### Click Handler Issues

+- **No immediate feedback**: Check that the plugin is enabled and console for errors
+- **Race conditions**: The plugin uses requestAnimationFrame to prevent these
+- **DOM conflicts**: Ensure you're using the latest version with proper event handling

 ## Contributing